Who Is Zurich?

 In our experience, the cost difference between basic and comprehensive is usually within around £10 per month.
 Yet you receive so much more coverage with an upgraded plan.

-Zurich Critical Illness Insurance Key Policy Factors
+Zurich Critical Illness Insurance Key Policy Features

 The table above offers a summary of Zurich’s key coverage points.
 But we think it’s important to have a bit more detail when making such a big decision.
 Here, we’ve detailed the key features on offer with Zurich’s Critical Illness offering.